chellej80/Embarr-Equestrian-Trivia/README.md

 Once two stray div elements were removed no warnings/ errors were reported.

+I ran the html code through a html beautifier and copied it back into the index file [Code Beautify](https://codebeautify.org/htmlviewer)

 <img src="assets/images/html_validator.jpg">

 ### Autoprefixer CSS

 I ran the code through the [Autoprefixer](https://autoprefixer.github.io/) and copied the parsed CSS back into my project.